nnichols/nnichols.github.io/_posts/dnd/krug/2019-02-17-an-invitation.markdown

 Eventually, they bump into a short, hooded figure walking through the city.
 He excuses himself, explaining he's looking for a man selling a dog.
-Thaelen, understanding the calling of his chapter, returns the sign, "Oh, so you like dogs, huh?"
+Thaelen, understanding the calling of his chapter, returns the sign, "Oh, so you fuckin' like dogs, huh?"
 The two share a brief sequence of coded messages before agreeing to meet in an alley.
 Everyone else decides to stand watch over the cart, fearing a robbery.